 Scientists at the Moscow Aviation Institute (MAI) have developed an innovative installation for high-precision processing of parts made of brittle, but extremely hard ceramics and ceramic matrix composites, widely used in the designs of modern aircraft and space systems.
-The installation is designed for drilling holes up to 10 mm in diameter and is already being tested at an aviation industry enterprise.
+The installation is designed for drilling holes up to 10 mm in diameter and is already being tested at one of the aviation industry enterprises.

 The key element of the technology is the ultrasonic processing method: high-frequency oscillations in the range of 18–20 kHz (up to 20 thousand micro-impacts per second) are applied to the cutting tool — diamond horseshoe-shaped drills.
 The oscillations are generated using a piezoceramic transducer, which causes the drill to not only rotate, but also make microscopic reciprocating movements.